10 Best Life Insurance Companies in Missouri

 Key Terms

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in Missouri is approximately 75.1 years which is significantly lower than the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Missouri have been heart disease, cancer, and homicide.
-The homicide rate in Missouri is around 14.0 homicides per 100,000 residents, which is higher than the national average of 7.5.
+The homicide rate in Missouri is about 14.0 homicides per 100,000 inhabitants, which is higher than the national average of 7.5.

 Show Me Life Insurance Companies